-The New York World is managing a Thomas Jefferson Boys Pilgrimage and Election, with George Gordon Battle, chairman The purpose of the elections of boy officials for the city admin-Monticello, the home of Thomas Jefferson in Virginia.
+The New York World is managing a Thomas Jefferson Boys' Pilgrimage and Election, with George Gordon Battle, chairman.
+The purpose of the elections of boy officials for the city administration is to raise funds for the purchase and endowment of Monticello, the home of Thomas Jefferson in Virginia.
 Each vote for an official costs ten cents.
-It is hoped to raise \$1,000ooo in this way, \$500,000 to be used as the purchase price and \$500,000 dollars for endowment.
+It is hoped to raise \$1,000,000 in this way, \$500,000 to be used as the purchase price and \$500,000 dollars for endowment.